Chapter 12: Independent Medical Assistance or Advice (IHP Process)

-The term “health professional” means a medical practitioner, a person entitled to practice medicine under the laws of another jurisdiction or any other person with prescribed qualifications [s.
+“Health professional” means a medical practitioner, a person entitled to practice medicine under the laws of another jurisdiction or any other person with prescribed qualifications [s.
 277(1)].

-- a person who is entitled to practice dentistry under the laws of another province;
+- a person who is entitled to practice dentistry under the laws of another province,

-- a person who is registered as a member of the College of Psychologists of British Columbia established under the Health Professions Act;
+- a person who is registered as a member of the College of Psychologists of British Columbia established under the Health Professions Act,

 - a person who is entitled to practice as a psychologist under the laws of another province.

 The list of health professionals must be established by the chair [s.
 301(1)].
 The list cannot include any person employed by the Board [s.
 301(2)].
-The panel may retain a health professional from this list [s.
-302(1)].

 The chair may determine the terms and conditions, including remuneration and reimbursement of expenses, under which a health professional may be retained under section 249.
 In so doing, the chair will take into account any fee schedule established by the Board for services provided by health professionals [s.
 301(3)].